 Open hashing (also hashing with chaining) is the idea that we can have array values actually be pointers to linked lists with keys that map to the same entry.

-Worst-case time complexity is , but with an ideal hash function , the average list length is 1 and so the complexity would be .
+The worst-case time complexity is , but with an ideal hash function , the average list length is 1 and so the average complexity is .

 How do we get there though?
 So that the average list length is 1?